 2. Sunpu Castle Park

-Built by local superstar, Tokugawa Ieyasu, in 1589, Sunpu Castle is the perfect place to let your imagination run wild with thoughts of ninjas, samurais, feudal lords, and shoguns.
+Built by local superstar, Tokugawa Ieyasu, in the early 1600s, Sunpu Castle is the perfect place to let your imagination run wild with thoughts of ninjas, samurai, geisha and feudal lords.

 The castle is situated in the middle of Shizuoka City and 10 mins stroll from the Tokaido Bullet train station – pick up a coffee or green tea from one of the cafes on the way and relax in the park situated within the castle walls. #sunpucastle

 To find out more about this amazing castle and its history check out the Explore Shizuoka article here.

 3. Shizuoka Sengen Jinja